mjbradvica/personal-website-articles/2021/npredicatebuilder-series/the-purpose-of-using-the-repository-pattern.md

 # The Purpose of the Repository Pattern

-The Repository pattern has been around a long time.
-And while its purpose has shifted over the years.
-It still provides an easy way to constrain your data access code.
+The Repository Pattern is more than three decades old, While its purpose has shifted over the years, it still provides a simple solution to constrain your data access code.

-It's just an interface after all:
+The Repository Pattern is an interface:

 ```csharp
 public interface IWidgetRepository